enghwa/ecommerce-shopfront-on-aws/4_TestingFailover/README.md

 Since your DNS records are configured to use this health check, Route53 should automatically use this information to point your application to the second region (Singapore).

-You can validate this failover scenario when you visit `https://api-ir.<your subdomain>.multi-region.xyz/books` with `{"message":"Forbidden"}` error.
-However, you will get the book list when you visit `https://api.<your subdomain>.multi-region.xyz/books` as the Singapore region API is working properly (same as `https://api-sg.<your subdomain>.multi-region.xyz/books`.
+You can validate this failover scenario when you visit `https://api-ir.<MYSUBDOMAIN>.multi-region.xyz/books` with `{"message":"Forbidden"}` error.
+However, you will get the book list when you visit `https://api.<MYSUBDOMAIN>.multi-region.xyz/books` as the Singapore region API is working properly (same as `https://api-sg.<MYSUBDOMAIN>.multi-region.xyz/books`.

 The web application UI should also continue to function and you should still be able to view and order books.

-To confirm everything went as expected, go to your Bookstore application (`https://<your subdomain>.multi-region.xyz/books`) and order a book again.
+To confirm everything went as expected, go to your Bookstore application (`https://MYSUBDOMAIN>.multi-region.xyz/books`) and order a book again.
 You should see your application indicates Singapore region. (**Singapore flag icon at top left hand corner**).
 In Singapore's DynamoDB console, you will also see that the `Orders` table has a new record.

 <details><summary>Troubleshooting Common Issues</summary>
 It is possible that your Operating system AND browser are caching the old DNS entries, hence your failover will have problem (eg: `403 error` in your browser as you purchase books.).
 To fix this:

-* clear your dns entries in your OS, then verify how your OS is resolving your api endpoint, (eg: `host api.<your subdomain>.multi-region.xyz`).
+* clear your dns entries in your OS, then verify how your OS is resolving your api endpoint, (eg: `host api.<MYSUBDOMAIN>.multi-region.xyz`).
 You can tell from the CNAME resolution which AWS region is being called.
 * restart your browser or use another browser

 </details>